 Cloud apps enable unprecedented sharing and collaboration.
 As a result, your security teams need to know who’s sharing what in sanctioned apps, lest you risk letting dangerous parties get hold of your data.

-Collaboration management is a key capability of any leading CASB.
+Collaboration management is a key capability of any effective CASB.
 Zscaler CASB quickly and repeatedly crawls files in your SaaS tenants to identify sensitive data, check the users with whom files are shared, and automatically respond to risky shares as needed.

 4. Remediate SaaS Misconfigurations